-Note that when we are talking about happiness we are looking for fulfillment, not temporary happiness.
+Note that when talking about happiness, we are looking for fulfillment, not temporary happiness.

-I know a lot of people who want money just to buy things when their closet is already filled with “stuff” that they got tired of.
+I know many people who want money to buy things when their closet is already filled with “stuff” that they get tired of.

 It just doesn’t make sense!

-You need to realize that material things bring only temporary happiness and you need to keep buying things to keep that level of happiness, it’s like a drug!
+You need to realize that material things bring only temporary happiness to people, and you need to keep buying things to keep that level of happiness; it’s like a drug!

-Now don’t think I’m telling you to be a square and have one pair of sneakers like forever.
+Don’t think I’m telling you to be square and have one pair of sneakers forever.
 No, not all at.

-I’m just saying that you should think about if what you’re buying will make you happy or is it just an impulse purchase.
+I’m just saying that you should think about whether what you’re buying will make you happy or is just an impulse purchase.

-If you are struggling with ways to save money shopping then check out my post on the best money saving tip.
+If you are struggling with saving money, check out my post on the best money-saving tip.

 This will be sure to change your mind about spending money.

-Some are you thinking “well duh!
-I know material things will not make me happy that’s why I spend my money on experiences, not things.”
+Some are you thinking, “Well, duh!
+I know material things will not make me happy, so I spend my money on experiences, not things.

-This is better but this still doesn’t lead to the fulfilled life I was talking about.
+Spending money on experiences is better, but this still doesn’t lead to the fulfilled life I was talking about.

-Experiences allow you to find things that you love to do (your desires) and also shows you what you don’t like to do.
+Experiences allow you to find things you love to do (your desires) and show you what you don’t like to do.

-I believe experiences are so important to a fulfilled life but you need to take it one step further to become truly fulfilled.
+I believe experiences are crucial to a fulfilled life, but you must take it one step further to become truly fulfilled.

 To live a truly fulfilled life is to have a sense of purpose.
-Now I know this is vague so let’s dig a little deeper into what this means.
+I know this is vague, so let’s dig deeper into what this means.

 I believe a sense of purpose means to do something that means so much to you that you can do it for the rest of your life and feel fulfilled.

-This is the key here, to feel fulfilled.
+This is the key here is to feel fulfilled.

-I wish I can tell you exactly what your purpose is so you can find true happiness as soon as possible.
+I wish I could tell you exactly your purpose so you can find true greater happiness as soon as possible.

-It usually takes a long time to find your purpose, while some might find their purpose fairly quick, this is not the case for most people.
+Finding your purpose usually takes a long time; while some might find it quickly, this is not the case for most people.